i-yam/freedom/readme.md

 ---

 ## Contributing
+1. Open this [repository](https://github.com/i-yam/freedom) on GitHub;
-1. Fork this repository.
+3. Fork this repository;
-2. Create a new branch for your additions.
+4. Create a new branch for your additions;
-3. Commit and push your changes.
+5. Commit and push your changes;
-4. Open a Pull Request.
+6. Open a Pull Request.

 We welcome any contributions of high-quality or educational links.
 Feel free to open an issue or PR if you know a useful resource!